semanticsean/ATAT/contribute.md

 Header image / social image broken

+Using id to find agent makes it sensitive so it breaks if email address and agent id aren't the same.

 - **Data Consistency:** Address inconsistencies in relationship data formatting, PDF email quoting, and agent operation behaviors.
 - **Functionality Improvements:** Enhance shortcode detection, fix issues with agent rendering, and optimize performance for features like summarization and thread reconciliation.